 Vuelven (Tigers Are Not Afraid) is the most hauntingly beautiful Ghost Story from writer/director Issa Lopez who channels not only a poetic truth of drug wars through children’s eyes, but also loss with such an eerie and heart-wrenching undertone of resilience through strife.

-Vuelven (Tigers are not afraid) shows you youth absence of innocence with a dark sense of melancholy as it likens itself to other dark fairy tales like; Pan’s Labyrinth, Legend, The Dark Crystal, even Labyrinth without the need to land on rainbow’s end but instead to be brutally honest about the subject of “Wishes”.
-On a technical note, and after having seen this @ Final Girls Horror Film Festival in Berlin I was over the moon to see such a great film written, directed and by produced women.
+Vuelven also shows you the underbelly of innocence stolen, leaving a dark sense of melancholy as it likens itself to other similarly toned tales like; Pan’s Labyrinth, Legend, The Dark Crystal, even Labyrinth without the need to land on rainbows, but instead to be brutally honest about the subject of “Wishes”.
+On a technical note, and after having seen this @ Final Girls Horror Film Festival in Berlin I was over the moon to see such a great film written, directed, and produced by women.

-If your heart can take it (so sad) watch this must see film.
+If your heart can take it, watch this must-see film.

 Vuelven (Tigers Are Not Afraid) 2017